FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

 {
-    "title": "Migrate from Transfer CFT\u00a02.5 or 2.6.x", "linkTitle": "Migrate from Transfer CFT\u00a02.5 or 2.6.x", "weight": "250"
+    "title": "Migrate from Transfer CFT 2.5 or 2.6 to 3.9", "linkTitle": "Migrate from Transfer CFT 2.5 or 2.6.x", "weight": "250"
 }This topic describes how to migrate Transfer CFT 2.5 or 2.6 to version 3.9.
-Before starting this migration procedure, review the prerequisites and information on [loading the environment](../../../../unix_install_start_here/upgrade_start_here/load_the_environment).
+Before starting this migration procedure, review the prerequisites and information on [loading the environment](transfercft/cft_intro_install/windows_install_start_here/upgrade_start_here/load_the_environment).
 Additionally, you must have installed your new Transfer CFT 3.9 and applied the most recent service pack.

 ## Migrate the configuration